linnarsson-lab/ceftools/README.md

 Output:

 Two new row attributes are added, named "Mean" and "Stdev".
-This makes it possible to sort by mean and standard deviation in the veiwer.
+This makes it possible to sort by mean and standard deviation in the viewer.

 ### Import